exile13/staked/TROLL/README.md

+# THIS IS OLD ..
+PLEASE AWAIT NEW INSTRUCTIONS FOR THE ORACLES BASED CHAT ROOM

 # STKDTROLL
 A decentralised chat that runs on the blockchain secured by dPoW to KMD and therefore secured by bitcoins hash rate.
 This is a specical type of blockchain developed just for this role, it uses a fork of komodo daemon to work that is NOT backwards compatible with any komodo assetchain or KMD itself.
 Dont worry though the `start.sh` script takes care of all this stuff for you.
 All you need to do is run `./start.sh STKDTROLL` from the directory above this one to start and sync the chain to start trolling people :P.